 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).
 Read the full disclosure policy here.

-Ile Saint-Louis Paris is embraced by the Seine gently lapping at her banks.
+Ile Saint Louis Paris is embraced by the Seine River gently lapping at her banks.
 As river barges bustle past, the casual visitor is magically lulled into a world from centuries past.
 This tranquil oasis used to be a pasture and it’s not hard to imagine cattle grazing in meadows right here in the middle of Paris.

-Ile Saint-Louis Paris, right in the heart of Paris, is the perfect place to step back in time.
+Ile St Louis, right in the heart of Paris, is the perfect place to step back in time.

-14 Things To Do On Ile Saint-Louis Paris
+15 Things To Do On Ile Saint Louis Paris

 Read More: Not sure how to flâner in Paris?
 Here are a few tips.